ToneGabriel/CustomSTL_C/doc/C_VECTOR.md

 <summary><b>Iterators</b></summary>

 ##### VECTOR_begin_const
-- `@brief` Returns a const_iterator to the first element in vector.
+- `@brief` Returns an iterator to the first element in vector.
 - `@param` `target` Pointer to vector.
 - `@return` A new instance of `VECTOR_ConstIterator`.